 Playthrough with Scorpion.
 This rare version was only released in Japan (although the in-game text is still in English), thanks to Ragey for getting me a copy of it.
 This version is, for the most part, much easier than the arcade version -the regular opponents don't input read anywhere near as much, the only difficult opponent is Kintaro.
 It's that much easier that I even managed to get Jade to appear.

-The Playstation port has frequent load times -usually they aren't very long, but you can have a brief load time went performing a special move in a fight for the first time.
+The PlayStation port has frequent load times -usually they aren't very long, but you can have a brief load time went performing a special move in a fight for the first time.
 This seems to happen randomly, I don't understand why sometimes it has to load, sometimes it doesn't.

 Mortal Kombat 3